-1. From the Skin Editor menu icons click on Basic: > Draw Rectangle (Figure #30) and click once into the skin too add the Rectangle Image element.
+1. From the Skin Editor menu icons click on Basic: > Draw Rectangle (Figure #24) and click once into the skin to add the Rectangle Image element.

-2. Open Properties > Position and set the ID: to external_border, set Anchor to center and set the Size: to 497 x 497 pixels
+2. With the Rectangle Image element selected, open Properties > Position and set the ID: to external_border, set Anchor to center and set the Size: to 497 x 497 pixels

 3. In Properties > Rectangle uncheck Background: Enabled: and set Border: Width: to 3 and Colour: to White